Exploring the aesthetics of Parasite for KS5 Film Studies

 Event details

-Throughout the day we will examine the production, political, cultural and social contexts of Parasite (Dir.
-Bong Joon Ho), looking at ways these affect the film’s aesthetic.
+This in-person event will focus on the representations of gender and social class via a close analysis of the 2019 Academy Award winning Korean film Parasite (Dir, Bong Joon-Ho).
+Throughout the day we will examine the production, political, cultural and social contexts of the film, looking at ways these affect the film’s aesthetic.

 New to the A-Level Film Studies specification, our interactive introduction to the text will also include a screening of the full film, offering a unique chance to see Parasite on the big screen while preparing for the Global Cinema section of the curriculum.